jkhbuild/Projectify/README.md

 # Projectify
 ## DESCRIPTION
-Projectify is a single-page, construction budget generating webapp that aids real-estate developers in understanding cost feasibility of a project at concept.
+Projectify is a single-page, construction budget generating webapp that aids real-estate developers and prospective tenants in understanding cost feasibility of a project at concept.
 Predict project costs by inputting square footage of the project area and applying $/SF rates based on construction type (medical office, office, warehouse).
 All data is visualized on a dynamic bar chart that can be adjusted to understand where scope reduction is needed.
 <br>
 <br>
 Ready to ask the bank for a loan, or have a presentation to your project's governing town/village?